bchurchill/badi-cal/README.md

 ## Purpose

-This project is, at heart, a reusable javascript library for converting dates on the Badi calendar with the Gregorian calendar.
+This project is a reusable javascript library for converting dates between the Badi calendar and the Gregorian calendar.

 There's also a demo application which shows Holy days and the Badi months in a tabular listing.
 It's hosted at https://bchurchill.github.io/badi-cal.
  * What day to host Feast on